19jmrs/email-validator-go/README.md

 - [x] ~Email Format Validator~
 - [x] ~Password Generator~

 This can be considered a playground of mini projects to learn CLI Tools.
+(Chosed a bad starting command 👌)